voluntadpear/homepage/blog/comparing-react-hooks-with-vue-composition-api.md

 Vue Composition API is centered around a new component option called `setup`.
 It provides a new set of functions for adding state, computed properties, watchers and lifecycle hooks to our Vue components.

-This new API won't make the original API (now referred as the "Options-based API") disappear.
+This new API won't make the original API (now referred to as the "Options-based API") disappear.
 The current iteration of the proposal allows developers to even [combine both components APIs](https://vue-composition-api-rfc.netlify.com/#usage-alongside-existing-api) together.

 *Note: you can try this in Vue 2.x using the [@vue/composition-api](https://github.com/vuejs/composition-api) plugin.*